Tap the text to show or hide reading controls.

 “Grruaaah!!”

-With Flesh Control alone, it would have glued on like paste at best, but resonating with the zombie, it amplified the creature’s power.
+A blue glow shimmered across the pupils, stained gray.
+The flesh lay slathered on layer upon layer.
+With Flesh Control alone it would have stuck like so much paste, but resonating with the zombie, it amplified the creature’s power instead.

 Right.
 This is what makes the remodeling worthwhile, isn’t it?